forestdb/forestdb.org/models/causation-counterfactuals.md

 title: Causation and counterfactuls
 ---

-*This page argues that causation needs to be explicitly considered in a counterfactual model.*
+*This page argues that a counterfactual model in Church must be based on intervention rather than querying.*

 # The problem

 In the current counterfactual model, causation is only considered in its effect on the correlation between two variables.
 This is because dependence between the variables of interest are found with a condition statement, not intervention.
-Essentially, the current model makes the correlation implies causation fallacy.
+Thus, the current model makes the correlation implies causation fallacy.
 A model that relies entirely on co-occurrence cannot possibly capture causality.

 ### Example: coughs and colds